The 8 Moon Phases Names

 A mnemonic – DOC – will help you learn the Moon phases names

-Here’s a good way to remember the order of the Moon phases: DOC.
+Here’s a good way to remember the order of the Moon phases if you have to choose the phase name based on an image of the phase: DOC.

 The three letter word DOC is a good mnemonic for remembering the Moon phases names and how they grow first and then shrink.
 It’s a “shape-ronym” – I have a feeling I just invented that name – it’s where the letter shapes help you remember something.